Conversion table for Y chromosome haplogroups: Creation of the International Society of Genetic Genealogy (ISOGG) Tree Committee

 In 2006, a group of citizen scientists with an interest in genetic genealogy formed a working group to document both their own discoveries and those in published research.
 They created a web based tree that attempted to be timely and had annual benchmark versions.

-Conversion Table
+Conversion table

 The table below brings together all of these works at the point of the landmark 2002 YCC Tree.
 This allows a researcher reviewing older published literature to quickly move between nomenclatures.

-Original Research Publications
+Original research publications

 The following research teams per their publications were represented in the creation of the YCC Tree.